sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 #### telemetry: telemetrygatewayexporter_queue_cleanup_errors_total

-<p class="subtitle">Telemetry export queue cleanup operation errors every 5m</p>
+<p class="subtitle">Export queue cleanup operation errors every 30m</p>

-This panel has no related alerts.
+Refer to the [alerts reference](./alerts.md#telemetry-telemetrygatewayexporter-queue-cleanup-errors-total) for 1 alert related to this panel.

 To see this panel, visit `/-/debug/grafana/d/telemetry/telemetry?viewPanel=100502` on your Sourcegraph instance.